FileReader fr = new FileReader("file.txt"); // May throw IOException

 There are two types of Exceptions in Java

-or declared using throws
+try-catch or declared using throws.

 IOException